-The short answer is no. Plugins can help you on your way, but you will also have to take care of a number of things manually.
-Therefore, this message cannot be regarded as legal advice.
+The short answer is no. Plug-ins can get you started, but you'll also have to take care of a few things yourself.
+This message can therefore not be seen as legal advice.

 WordPress plugins that should not be missing on any website

 Do you want to know what useful plugins are, most of which should not be missing in your WordPress website?
 Check out the blog post '13 essential plugins for WordPress'.